aquitania99/sydney-kids-activities/README.md

     elements = json.loads(r.read())["elements"]
 ```

 **Lesson**: when an HTTP library misbehaves with a specific server, switching to a lower-level library is sometimes the right move.
-Don't spend hours debugging headers — try a different tool.
+Don't spend hours debugging headers, try a different tool.

 ---